iTwin/itwinjs-core/docs/learning/iModelHub/Briefcases.md

 ## Working with briefcases

-To work with Briefcases, [BriefcaseIModelDb]($backend) methods should be used instead of calling iModelHub API directly:
+To work with Briefcases, [BriefcaseDb]($backend) methods should be used instead of calling iModelHub API directly:

 * [Acquiring and opening a briefcase](../backend/IModelDb.md)
 * [Pulling changes](../backend/IModelDbSync.md)